toulik-maitra/toulik-maitra.github.io/_teaching/1-2023-spring-teaching-1.md

 location: "Davis, USA"
 ---

-**Personal Learning**: This course has helped me how to communicate science to a general audience.
-I have also learnt new concepts like crystal structures and miller indices convention in this course.
+**Personal Learning**: This course has enhanced my ability to communicate science to a broad audience.
+Additionally, I've acquired new knowledge, such as crystal structures and the Miller indices convention.

 ## Course Overview